-Total Expenses \$351,350,218
+Total Expenses \$ 351,850,218

 Less: Depreciation Expense \$(19,998,092)

-Capital Hard Cost \$19,464,019
+Capital Hard Cost \$ 19,464,019

-MTW Uses of Funds \$350,816,145
+MTW Uses of Funds \$ 351,316,145

-Uses of Fund exceed Sources of Fund by \$74,353 which will be funded by reserves.
+Uses of Funds exceed Sources of Funds by \$74,352, which will be funded by MTW reserves.

-Notes to Expense:
+Notes to Expenses:

-- 1. Administrative expenses include salaries and benefits for administrative staff, salaries and benefits for Housing Management staff at the Asset Management Project (AMP) levels as well as program staffs for the Section 8 HCV program.
-In addition, this category also includes operating expenses such as office rent, telephone, computer materials and contracts, postage and supplies for all programs. - 2.
-Management Fees expense includes fees for HABC's Privately Managed Sites by outside management firms and fees to BRHP for the Mobility counseling program. - 3.
-Allocated Overhead is calculated based on HUD's approved Local Asset Management Program since FY 2010.
-The proposed updated cost allocation calculations for CY 2021 are included in Appendix C. - 4.
-Tenant Services includes salaries, benefits, materials and supplies used to support tenant councils and the Resident Advisory Board, and to provide direct services to residents of public housing. - 5.
-Utilities include expenses for water, electricity, gas, steam and fuel consumed by HABC's AMPs.
+- Administrative expenses include salaries and benefits for administrative staff, salaries and benefits for Housing Management staff at the Asset Management Project (AMP) levels as well as program staffs for the Section 8 HCV Program.
+In addition, this category includes operating expenses such as office rent, telephone, computer materials and contracts, postage and supplies for all programs. - Management Fees expense includes fees for HABC's Privately Managed Sites by outside management firms and fees to BRHP for the Mobility counseling program. - Allocated Overhead is calculated based on HUD's approved Local Asset Management Program since FY 2010.
+The proposed updated cost allocation calculations for CY 2021 are included in Appendix A. - Tenant Services includes salaries, benefits, materials and supplies used to support tenant councils and the Resident Advisory Board, and to provide direct services to residents of public housing. - Utilities include expenses for water, electricity, gas, steam and fuel consumed by HABC's AMPs.
 HABC continues to exercise prudent procurement actions to achieve favorable utility rates.
-Utility consumptions are adjusted based on addition or demolition activities planned for the fiscal year. - 6.
-Ordinary Maintenance includes salaries and benefits of maintenance workers assigned to public housing units.
+Utility consumptions are adjusted based on addition or demolition activities planned for the fiscal year.

+- Ordinary Maintenance includes salaries and benefits of maintenance workers assigned to public housing units.
 It also includes maintenance materials and maintenance contracts used for ordinary maintenance operations.
-This category also includes outside contract costs to privatized firms, which manage some of HABC's public housing and affordable housing units and use of MTW/HAP funds for vacancy renovations.

-- 7. Protective Services includes outside security contracts for the developments. - 8.
-Insurance Premiums are budgeted for properties, general liability, worker's compensation, automobiles, commercial crime, EDP data and media, boiler and machinery for the MTW activities. - 9.
-Other General Expenses include compensated absences, collection losses for uncollected rent and Payment in Lieu of Taxes (PILOT). - 10.
-Interest Expense is budgeted for interest associated with the EPC Debt Service. - 11.
-Extraordinary Maintenance is planned for unforeseen break down of heating systems, boilers, chillers, etc. This line also includes Casualty Loss which are estimated for unforeseen repairs and losses at public housing units that are not covered by insurance carriers. - 12.
-Housing Assistance Payments (HAPs) include rent subsidies paid to landlords and utility assistance paid to tenants under the Section 8 HCV program.
-Section 8 HCV HAP expenditures are budgeted in the amount of \$222,642,689 (\$148,838,406 for Regular HABC Vouchers-including Port ins, \$73,804,283 for BRHP).
-The Plaintiffs of the Thompson Consent Decree have created a non-profit corporation, Baltimore Regional Housing Partnership (BRHP) to serve as Administrator beginning January 2013 and therefore, the HAP amount for Thompson consent decree and remedial vouchers in CY 2021 is reported as a pass-through from HABC to BRHP. - 13.
-Depreciation Expense is estimated for the costs of tangible fixed assets allocated over their useful lives.
+This category also includes outside contract costs to privatized firms, which manage some of HABC's public housing and affordable housing units and use of MTW/HAP funds for vacancy renovations. - Protective Services includes outside security contracts for the developments. - Insurance Premiums are budgeted for properties, general liability, worker's compensation, automobiles, commercial crime, EDP data and media, boiler and machinery for the MTW activities. - Other General Expenses include compensated absences, collection losses for uncollected rent and Payment in Lieu of Taxes (PILOT). - Interest Expense is budgeted for interest associated with the EPC Debt Service. - Extraordinary Maintenance is planned for the unforeseen breakdown of heating systems, boilers, chillers, etc. This line also includes Casualty Loss, which is estimated for unforeseen repairs and losses at public housing units that are not covered by insurance carriers. - HAPs include rent subsidies paid to landlords and utility assistance paid to tenants under the Section 8 HCV program.
+Section 8 HCV HAP expenditures are budgeted in the amount of \$222,642,689 (\$148,838,406 for Regular HABC Vouchers-including Port-ins, and \$73,804,283 for BRHP.)
+The Plaintiffs of the Thompson Consent Decree have created the nonprofit corporation, BRHP, to serve as Administrator beginning January 2013 and therefore, the HAP amount for Thompson consent decree and remedial vouchers in CY 2021 is reported as a pass-through from HABC to BRHP. - Depreciation Expense is estimated for the costs of tangible fixed assets allocated over their useful lives.
 Depreciation expense is based on HABC's fixed asset records and depreciation methods.